Pittsburgh vs. Virginia NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Pittsburgh's games this season have gone over 66 points six of 10 times.
+- Pittsburgh and its opponents have combined to score more than 66 points in six of 10 games this season.

-- The combined points per game average of the two teams, 78.8, is 12.8 points above Saturday's over/under.
+- Virginia has combined with its opponents to score more than 66 points in four of nine games this season.

+- The two teams combine to average 78.8 points per game, 12.8 more than the total in this contest.

-- This contest's total is 12.8 points more than the 53.2 these two squads combine to allow per game this season.
+- These two squads combine to allow 53.2 points per game, 12.8 fewer than this contest's over/under.

-- The average total in Panthers games this season is 58.2, 7.8 points fewer than Saturday's total of 66 .
+- The Panthers and their opponents score an average of 58.2 points per game, 7.8 fewer than Saturday's total.

-- The 66 over/under in this game is 0.6 points above the 65.4 average total in Cavaliers games this season.
+- The 65.4 PPG average total in Cavaliers games this season is 0.6 points fewer than this game's over/under.

 Pittsburgh Stats and Trends

+- Pittsburgh has played 10 games, with eight wins against the spread.

-- The Panthers have an against the spread record of 3-1 in their four games as a favorite of 14.5 points or more so far this season.
+- The Panthers have been favored by 14.5 points or more four times this season and are 3-1 ATS in those matchups.

-- Pittsburgh's games this year have hit the over in 70% of its opportunities (seven times in 10 games with a set point total).
+- Pittsburgh's games this year have gone over the total in seven out of 10 opportunities (70%).

 - Pittsburgh is 5-2 against the spread and 5-2 overall in games when it puts up more than 30.5 points.

-- When Pittsburgh amasses more than 461.9 yards, the team is 5-2 against the spread and 5-2 overall.
+- Pittsburgh is 5-2 against the spread and 5-2 overall when the team amasses more than 461.9 yards.

-- The Panthers have 11 giveaways this season, while the Cavaliers have 11 takeaways .

 - Find the latest spread and moneyline odds for Pittsburgh at SISportsbook.